FooStudio/guides/README.md

 A note on language:

 * "Avoid" means don't do it unless you have a good reason.
-* "Don't means thee's never a good reason.
+* "Don't means there's never a good reason.
 * "Prefer" indicates a better option and its alternative to watch out for.
 * "Use" is a positive instruction.